grahamsider/xcolor/README.md

 ## How do I make my own themes?

-Xcolor currently comes with 3 colorschemes pre-installed:

-- Gruvbox (dark)
-- Nord
-- Seoul256
+Xcolor now supports over 200 themes!

-More will be coming in the future, but if you want to make your own in the meantime, make a copy of the template (located at `themes/template`) and edit the hex color values to your liking.
+To create your own, simply a copy of the template (located at `themes/template`) and edit the hex color values to your liking.
 When you're finished, just copy it to `$XDG_CONFIG_HOME/xcolor/` and you're good to go!

 ## WM, DE, and Bar Configurations